-Course marks/c Course objectives Pedagogy Learning Outcomes Course Evaluation redits: 100 marks/4 To understand the meaning, origin and development of HR and its continuing growth.
-To understand the need and importance of effective HR in order to become good future managers.
-To understand the various practices being followed at different industries.
-To apply the knowledge and skills of HR in a variety of situations.
-Lecture method Case study method Tutorial Individual and Group presentation/ assignment Understand the importance of HR from an organizational as well as employee point of view including current practices.
-Internal Assessment: 25 marks Semester end examination: 75 marks
+Course Course objectives Pedagogy Learning Course marks/c Outcomes Evaluation redits: 100 marks/4 1.
+To understand the meaning, origin and development of HR at its continuing growth. oust stary Understand the importance of HR from an organizational Internal Assessment: 25 marks 2.
+To understand the need and importance of effective HR in order become good future managers. • Individual as well as employee point of view including current Semester end examination: 75 marks 3.
+To understand the var practices being follow at different industries. rious red practices.
+4. To apply the knowled and skills of HR in a variety of situations. ge